KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 Apply this to the cluster.

 Next, create a `tap-values.yaml` file with the following content.
-You may configure other TAP components as you wish here as well, this example only shows the necessary bits for this integration:
+You may configure other Tanzu Application Platform components as you wish here as well, this example only shows the necessary bits for this integration:

 ```yaml
 shared: